 A litter level depth of 1-2 cm is sufficient.
-Litter material should preferably be distributed after the house is pre-heated, and when the breeders have been housed.
+Litter material should preferably be distributed after the house is pre-heated.

 This prevents the formation of condensed water between the floor and litter.

 Keep the level of litter low and dry during whole production period!